apache/incubator-seata-website/docs/en-us/ops/deploy-server.md

 # Deploy Server

-The server can deploy by multiple method: Directly, Docker, Docker-Compose, Kuberntes, Helm.
+The server can deploy by multiple method: Directly, Docker, Docker-Compose, Kubernetes, Helm.

 ## Directly